jdmclark/jkgfxmod/README.md

 ## Using JkGfxMod

+**Note:** JkGfxMod is a standalone compatibility tool for Jedi Knight.
+JkGfxMod enables hardware-accelerated graphics in Jedi Knight without Windows compatibility settings, shims (installed by certain digital distributions), administrative privileges, or other DirectDraw wrappers (e.g. dgVoodoo).
+We recommend disabling these compatibility fixes before using JkGfxMod.

 - Extract the distribution package into your Jedi Knight directory
 - Edit the config file: `jkgm.json`
-    - Note: You must specify your desired resolution in this file
+    - You must specify your desired resolution in this file.
+    - Your desktop color depth is used automatically and does not need to be configured.
 - Run `inject.exe`
+- Enable hardware acceleration in the display options
+    - The Jedi Knight display options screen is hard-coded to say 16-bit color.
+Ignore this.
+JkGfxMod will always use your desktop color depth.

 ## Installing material packs